 An audit isn’t your only risk; your independent contractors may decide that they’ve been giving you the benefits of an employee and deserve employment benefits – like worker’s compensation, unemployment pay, or retirement funds – and sue you to get them.

 These aren’t hypothetical situations; they’ve happened to some of the sports academy owners who use my scheduling software.
 That’s why eSoft Planner refers to “staff” instead of “employees” throughout the system – to keep instructors from using it as evidence that they were being treated as such.

 So, how do you avoid the unnecessary expense required of hiring a full employee while also protecting yourself against the risks that come with classifying your staff as independent contractors?

 Start with Good Legal Help

 The best strategy to avoid this scenario is to consult with an employment lawyer, ideally before you make any hires.
-Make sure that the lawyer you work with is familiar with the practices in the state you’re operating in, and ask specifically about how you could protect yourself in the case of potential lawsuits or audits regarding independent contractors.
+Make sure that the lawyer you work with is familiar with the practices in the state you’re operating in.
+In addition, ask specifically about how you could protect yourself in the case of potential lawsuits or audits regarding independent contractors.

-Independent contractors won’t need to sign an employee handbook, but it might be a good idea to have them sign an independent contractor agreement that clearly states that they won’t be getting the benefits of full employment.
+Independent contractors won’t need to sign an employee handbook.
+However, it might be a good idea to have them sign an independent contractor agreement that clearly states that they won’t be getting the benefits of full employment.

 Err on the Side of Less Control